-CAR-T cell therapy is an individualized, highly specialized treatment for patients with various types of cancer.
+CAR T-cell therapy is an individualized, highly specialized treatment for patients with various types of cancer.
 The cost of the CAR T-Cell therapy varies from country to country, but receiving therapy in Israel is less expensive than in the United States.
-Based on immune cell engineering, the goal of CAR-T is to provide a patient’s immune system with the ability to fight their body’s cancer and destroy the tumor.
-Where other cancer treatments have failed, CAR-T cell therapy has succeeded in putting some cancers into remission.
-Currently, CAR-T is given to lymphoma and leukemia patients.
+Based on immune cell engineering, the goal of CAR T-cell therapy is to provide a patient’s immune system with the ability to fight their body’s cancer and destroy the tumor.
+Where other cancer treatments have failed, CAR T-cell therapy has succeeded in putting some cancers into remission.
+Currently, CAR T-cell therapy is given to lymphoma and leukemia patients.

-The recent ceremony was honored by the presence of the Lemelbaum family, esteemed donors who funded the establishment of the Ella Institute and Sheba’s advanced CAR-T laboratories over a decade ago.
-Also in attendance were Prof. Gidi Gross, Israeli immunologist; Tova Waks, scientific advisor and CAR-T researcher; and Prof. Zeev Rothstein, former director of Sheba Medical Center when the project began four years ago.
+The recent ceremony was honored by the presence of the Lemelbaum family, esteemed donors who funded the establishment of the Ella Institute and Sheba’s advanced CAR T-cell laboratories over a decade ago.
+Also in attendance were Prof. Gidi Gross, Israeli immunologist; Tova Waks, scientific advisor and CAR T-cell researcher; and Prof. Zeev Rothstein, former director of Sheba Medical Center when the project began four years ago.

-Various doctors and scientists who have been involved in revolutionary CAR-T therapy at Sheba shared their thoughts:
+Various doctors and scientists who have been involved in revolutionary CAR T-cell therapy at Sheba shared their thoughts:

-“This is an exciting day – when we feature 100 patients who received CAR-T treatment.
+“This is an exciting day – when we feature 100 patients who received CAR T-cell treatment.
 The vision and dream came to fruition thanks to the sacred work of the Hemato-Oncology Division and the Ella Institute.
 Sheba is unique for its supreme professionalism, found in the hearts and minds of all members of the medical and laboratory staff.
-We will continue to lead in the field and treat as many patients as possible with the revolutionary CAR-T therapy,” said Prof. Amos Toren, Director of the Pediatric Oncology Department.
+We will continue to lead in the field and treat as many patients as possible with the revolutionary CAR T-cell therapy,” said Prof. Amos Toren, Director of the Pediatric Oncology Department.

 Sheba is excited to announce that it now offers the innovative CAR T-cell therapy for patients with Multiple Myeloma and is the first medical center in the world to pioneer its application for Acute Myelogenous Leukemia (AML) with 8:21 translocation and CD19 expression as part of a clinical study.